-Calculus, including subgingival calculus, is associated with gingivitis, which is the first stage of gum disease, according to a review in the Journal of Health Sciences & Research (JOHSR).
-Typical early-stage gum disease symptoms include red, swollen gums and minor bleeding, according to the AAP.
+Calculus, including subgingival calculus, is associated with gingivitis, which is the first stage of gum disease, according to a review in the Journal of Health Sciences & Research (JOHSR, the scientific publication of Rajarajeswari Dental College and Hospital, Bengaluru, India).
+Typical early-stage gum disease symptoms include red, swollen gums and tenderness, according to the AAP.
 Luckily, the condition is often reversible with a good home care routine.

-If left untreated, gingivitis can turn into periodontitis, where the plaque continues to spread beneath the gumline.
+If left untreated, the early stages of gum problems can turn into periodontitis, where the plaque continues to spread beneath the gumline.
 When this happens, the AAP notes that the gum tissue eventually begins to pull away from the teeth, forming pockets that get infected.
-Pockets between the teeth and gums deeper than 4 millimeters may indicate that you have periodontitis, notes the Mayo Clinic.
+Pockets between the teeth and gums deeper than 4 millimetres may indicate that you have periodontitis, notes the US-based Mayo Clinic.

 Preventing Calculus Formation

-Since plaque is what forms tartar, preventing calculus involves cleaning plaque off your teeth regularly to prevent mineralization.
+Since plaque is what forms tartar, preventing calculus involves cleaning plaque off your teeth regularly to prevent mineralisation.
 This is why it's important to maintain a good oral care routine at home.
 Be sure to brush your teeth twice a day and floss daily.
-Using an antimicrobial mouthrinse can also help to reduce the amount of bacteria in your mouth.
+Using an antimicrobial mouthwash can also help to reduce the amount of germs in your mouth.
 In addition, you should visit your dentist every six months for dental cleanings.
-At these cleanings, your dentist or dental hygienist will remove any tartar to prevent inflammation and gum disease.
+At these cleanings, your dentist or dental hygienist will remove any tartar to prevent sensitivity and gum problems.